+A. Executive Committee: The Executive Committee shall have full authority and power to manage and conduct the business and affairs of the Association and to exercise its powers, to control the expenditure of Association funds, to authorize the borrowing of money and the pledge of its credit.
+It shall acquire, hold and manage the fiscal and real property of the Association, and engage the Executive Director and fix their compensation.
+It shall fill all vacancies on the Executive Committee.
+It shall determine the general policies, and act for its own interest in any way not inconsistent with the By-laws.
+The Executive Committee shall serve in the capacity of the board of directors of the Association and may so call itself; each Executive Committee member shall serve as and may be called a Director of the Association.

-President: The President shall preside at all meetings of the Association and the Executive shall be a member ex officio (non-voting member) of all sub-committees.
-Unless otherwise directed by the shall appoint all Special Committees and designate their respective chairpersons.
+B. President: The President shall preside at all meetings of the Association and the Executive Committee.
+The PresidentBoard.
+S/he shall be a member ex officio of all committees and sub-committees.
+Unless otherwise directed by the Executive Committee or provided otherwise in these Bylaws, the PresidentBoard, s/he shall appoint the members of all sub-committees and designate their respective chairpersons.

-C. Vice President: The Vice President shall assume the duties of the President in his or her absence or disability, and in the event of the President's death, resignation, removal or disqualification, shall become the President for the remainder of the term.
+Vice President: The Vice President shall assume the duties of the President in the absence or disability of the President, and in the event of the President's death, resignation, removal or disqualification, shall become the President for the remainder of the term.

-D. Clerk: The Clerk shall at all times be a resident of the Commonwealth of Massachusetts and shall be responsible for the minutes of the meetings of the Association and of the Executive Committee; shall keep the records of the Association and a complete list of all members and their addresses; shall have custody of the seal of the Association and shall be responsible for affixing it to documents; shall send out written notices of office, and conduct correspondence not otherwise provided for.
-S/he shall assist the President or the Executive Director in the preparation of the agenda for meetings.
+Clerk: The Clerk shall at all times be a resident of the Commonwealth of Massachusetts and shall be responsible for the minutes of the meetings of the Association and of the Executive Board; shall keep the records of the Association and a complete list of all members and their email addresses; shall have custody of the seal of the Association and shall be responsible for affixing it to documents; shall send out written notices of office, and conduct correspondence not otherwise provided for.
+The Clerk shall assist the President or the Chief Executive Officer in the preparation of the agenda for meetings.

-E. Treasurer: Under the direction of the Executive Committee, the Treasurer shall be the custodian of the Association funds.
-S/he shall receive all funds and deposit the same in a banking institution as shall be authorized by the Executive Committee in an account under the Association name.
-S/he shall pay the bills of the Association under provisions to be kept accurate records of account.
-At the annual meeting and at such other times as requested by the Executive Committee, the Treasurer shall present a financial statement.
-The Treasurer shall be bonded in an amount to be determined by the Executive Committee.
+Treasurer: Under the direction of the Executive Board, the Treasurer shall be the custodian of the Association funds.
+The Treasurer shall receive all funds and deposit the same in a banking institution as shall be authorized by the Executive Board in an account under the Association name.
+The Treasurer shall pay the bills of the Association under provisions to be kept accurate records of account.
+At the annual meeting and at such other times as requested by the Executive Board, the Treasurer shall present a financial statement.
+The Treasurer shall be bonded in an amount to be determined by the Executive Board.

-F. Executive Director.
-The Executive Director will be responsible for day-to-day operations of the Association and shall direct other employees of the Association, whether full or part-time, seeking policy guidance from the President and the Executive shall be a member ex officio of all sub-committees.
+Chief Executive Director: The Chief Executive Officer is responsible for day-to-day operations of the Association and shall direct other employees of the Association, whether full or part-time, seeking policy guidance from the President and the Executive Committee.
+The Executive DirectorBoard.
+S/he shall be a member ex officio of all sub-committees.

-5. Resignations: Any officer of the Association may resign at any time by giving written notice to the Association by delivery thereof to the President, the Clerk, the Executive Director or the Executive Committee.
+Resignations: Any officer of the Association may resign at any time by giving written notice to the Association by delivery thereof to the President, the Clerk, the Chief Executive Officer or the Executive Board.